renatalantos/Quizzler-Javascript/README.md

 However, there are some concepts and features that I discarded.

-1. I intended to add a user registration and login form, which I realized were unnecsessary.
+1. I intended to add a user registration and login form, which I realized were unnecessary.
 I only created the above mention "Your information" section, which was also part of my original concept.

 2. Buttons were meant to be displayed under one another, however, this is not good on smaller laptop screens, as user needs to scroll up and down to see the image and press the next button.
 This button layout has been preserved for mobile devices.